mit-acl/tcaff/README.md

 mkdir results
 python3 ./demo/demo.py --params ./demo/params/motlee_full.yaml --output ./results/motlee_full.png
 ```
-For the code to recognize the dataset these environmet variable should be set:
+For the code to recognize the dataset this environment variable should be set:
 ```
 export MOTLEE_DATASET=<path to motlee dataset>
 ```